Home

 December 15, 2007 - How Do You Spell Awesome?
 N..A..S..C..A..R!

-We're pleased to announce that some of our tunes have been picked by the NASCAR RaceHour Show on TalkRadioX.
+We're pleased to announce that some of our tunes have been picked by the NASCAR RaceHour Show.
 This evening's show (#15) opened with Backyard.
 The show also featured Morgan Rhule and 5 on 7.
 In the future, tunes may be used on The James Madison Show, as well as RaceHour LIVE.

 RaceHour is a syndicated broadcast on radio stations across the United States and Canada.
 A huge thanks to show producer/host Frank Gordon for selecting our music!